 Santa Cruz, California is between Monterey and San Francisco on the California coast.
 It's 32 miles from San Jose, 73 from San Francisco, 157 from Fresno and 147 from Sacramento.
-You can get there on CA Hwy 17 from San Jose or on CA Hwy 1 from north or south.
+You can get there on CA Highway 17 from San Jose or on CA Highway 1 from north or south.

-The nearest airport is in San Jose (SJC) or Monterey.
+The nearest airport is in San Jose (SJC) or Monterey (MRY).

 By Train: You have to drive to Felton to do it, but the Roaring Camp Railroad makes a couple of trips a day from Felton to the Santa Cruz Boardwalk, and the trip itself is fun, too.